Innovation

 • High solderability - Gold easily forms strong bonds with solder, allowing for reliable connections between circuit board components.

-Application in Circuit Boards:
+Applying Gold in Circuit Boards:

 • Gold’s high electrical conductivity and solderability make it the ideal material for the delicate wire bonds that connect integrated circuits to circuit board pads.